woodser/monero-java/README.md

 ## Sample Code

-This code introduces the API.
+This code demonstrates the API.
 See the [Javadoc](https://moneroecosystem.org/monero-java/), [specification PDF](http://moneroecosystem.org/monero-java/monero-spec.pdf), or [JUnit tests](src/test/java) for more details.

 ```java
 // connect to a daemon